ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

         "AzureAdClientSecret": "",

         "AzureKeyVaultUri": "TODO-ADD-YOUR-VALUE",
-        "AzureKeyVaultSecretKey": "TODO-ADD-YOUR-VALUE"
+        "AzureKeyVaultSecretName": "TODO-ADD-YOUR-VALUE"
     }
 }
 ```

 #### Certificates are secrets

-Note that when configuring the AzureKeyVaultSecretKey, the secret key should be the same as the name of the certificate in KeyVault.
-This is because key vault only exposes certificates with private keys as secrets.
+When configuring the AzureKeyVaultSecretName, the name is retrieved from the _Certificates_ rather than _Secrets_ in the Azure Portal.
+It is called a _secret_ in the API since this is how Azure Key Vault exposes certificates with private keys.

-You can read more about the reasonind behind this [in this blog post](https://azidentity.azurewebsites.net/post/2018/07/03/azure-key-vault-certificates-are-secrets) or in the very extensive [official documentation](https://docs.microsoft.com/en-gb/azure/key-vault/about-keys-secrets-and-certificates#BKMK_CompositionOfCertificate).
+You can read more about the reasoning behind this [in this blog post](https://azidentity.azurewebsites.net/post/2018/07/03/azure-key-vault-certificates-are-secrets) or in the very extensive [official documentation](https://docs.microsoft.com/en-gb/azure/key-vault/about-keys-secrets-and-certificates#BKMK_CompositionOfCertificate).

 ## Environments